triphora/old-website/packwiz/README.md

 #### Windows

-1. Download the Packwiz Installer Bootstrap from [here](https://github.com/comp500/packwiz-installer-bootstrap/releases/download/v0.0.3/packwiz-installer-bootstrap.jar), and put it into your Minecraft folder; the base or "root" of it, *not* into the `mods` folder.
+1. Download the [Packwiz Installer Bootstrap] and put it into your Minecraft folder; the base or "root" of it, *not* into the `mods` folder.
     * If you don't know how to navigate here, open the Run box with Win + R, and type `%appdata%\.minecraft`.
 2. Open the Command Prompt using Win + R and `cmd`.
 From there, run the following commands:
 3. `cd %appdata%\.minecraft`
 4. `java -jar packwiz-installer-bootstrap.jar https://waffle.coffee/packwiz/pack.toml`
-    * If you get a message along the lines of "not found as command, batch file, yadda yadda", you need to install Java.
-You can find a link [here](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=hotspot).
+    * If you get a message along the lines of "not found as command, batch file, yadda yadda", you need to [install Java].
 5. After installing, I recommend you lower your GUI scale (I use 2 personally) and change your keybinds how you like them.
 There will be a lot of conflicts initially!
 6. When you want to update your mods, just run the same `java -jar` command again!